dkarthe/webjeda-blog/_posts/2016-01-05-how-to-crate-a-jekyll-blog.md

 ---
 title: How to create a Jekyll blog
 desc: I created this beautiful looking jekyll blog by forking a repository.
 You can also fork it to make it yours.
-Here is an easy way.
+Jekyll is a simple blog generator.
+You can use this as a static site builder.
 keywords: cerate jekyll blog, blogging on jekyll, github blogging
 author: sharathdt
 ---